ASCIA Annual Conference Awards

 AIFA Research Grants

-The Allergy and immunology Foundation of Australasia (AIFA) www.allergyimmunology.org.au was established in 2013 by ASCIA to provide a reputable, well-defined entity with appropriate governance and infrastructure to fund medical research into allergy and other immune diseases in Australia and New Zealand.
-To date AIFA has already provided support for 4 research projects.
+The Allergy and Immunology Foundation of Australasia (AIFA) was established in 2013 by ASCIA to provide a reputable, well-defined entity with appropriate governance and infrastructure to fund medical research into allergy and other immune diseases in Australia and New Zealand.
+To date AIFA has awarded $100,000 in research grants.
 For more information go to www.allergyimmunology.org.au/projects

 AIFA research grants are selected each year through a transparent and robust grant selection process.
 This process involves an independent, voluntary expert panel comprising seven leading immunology and allergy clinicians and scientists.